solisoares/therapy-aid-nn/README.md

-# Train, Validate an Test Neural Nets for Autism Spectrum Disorder
+# Repository used to Train and Test Neural Nets for Autism Spectrum Disorder (detects Therapist, Toddler and Teddy Bear)

+:warning: This repository is incomplete, some expected features are not here, like validation.

-This repository serves as an isolated place to train, validate and test NNs that are being used in the web app [repository](https://github.com/ASDDataMining/therapy-aid-tool).
-For now, it uses [YOLOv5]() to detect interactions between actors in a ASD therapy session.
+:warning: This repository served as an isolated place to train and test NNs that are being used in the web app [repository](https://github.com/ASDDataMining/therapy-aid-tool).
+For now, it uses [YOLOv5](https://github.com/ultralytics/yolov5) to detect interactions between actors in a ASD therapy session.